xidruk/computer-networking/docs/osi_model.md

 ## Practical Applications of OSI Model

-The OSI Model is not just a theoretical concept—it has **many practical applications** in modern networking.
+The OSI Model is not just a theoretical concept it has **many practical applications** in modern networking.
 Understanding how it works helps IT professionals, network engineers, and students troubleshoot, design, and secure networks effectively.

 ### Troubleshooting Network Issues